KotoLLC/peacenik/docs/install-message-hub.md

 If you see warnings (like `WARNING: The KOTO_S3_ENDPOINT variable is not set.
 Defaulting to a blank string.`), edit .env file (`nano .env`) and set values for new variables.

-## 4. Restart node and db containers
+## 4. Restart hub and db containers

 ```
 docker-compose pull